cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Collaboration/Organization/Organization Settings/SAML SSO/saml-migration.md

 There are two ways to migrate to the new SAML implementation:

-- **Option 1**: Deactivate your current SAML app and create a new one.
-Learn [how to configure SAML SSO](/platform-deep-dive/collaboration/organization/organization-settings/saml-sso/).
+- **Option 1**: [Create a new SAML app](/platform-deep-dive/collaboration/organization/organization-settings/saml-sso/#general-configuration-workflow) and deactivate the old one.
+Once you've successfully tested the new app, assign users, and notify them of the new Cobalt SAML app or SSO URL.
+Then you can deactivate the old SAML app and depovision users.
 - **Option 2**: Update your existing SAML configuration between Cobalt and your IdP, as described below.

 Before updating your existing configuration, note the following: